mattparman/gutenberg/packages/env/README.md

 ## Phpunit

 You can run phpunit in the Docker environment with the WordPress phpunit test functions with these instructions.
 Note that all of the files we mention here should be included in one of the sources which is mapped into the WordPress instance.
+This setup depends on WP PHPUnit.
+[Find more information about that here](https://github.com/wp-phpunit/docs).

+1. Use composer to install WP PHPUnit: `wp-env run composer "composer require wp-phpunit/wp-phpunit --dev"`.
-1. Specify a `phpunit.dist.xml` within one of your mapped sources.
+2. Specify a `phpunit.dist.xml` within one of your mapped sources.
 For example, if your main source is a plugin in cwd (`"plugins": [ "." ]`), you could put `phpunit.dist.xml` in the top-level directory.
 [Here is an example of a `phpunit.dist.xml` file.](https://github.com/WordPress/gutenberg/blob/master/phpunit.xml.dist)
-2. Make sure `phpunit.dist.xml` points to a local `bootstrap.php` file.
+3. Make sure `phpunit.dist.xml` points to a local `bootstrap.php` file.
 This should require composer dependencies and also attempt to load the WordPress test functions.
 Below is the minimal PHP to make it work:

 ```php
 <?php